awused/aw-man/README.md

 # Usage

-Run `aw-man archive-of-images.zip` and view the images.
+Run `aw-man archive-of-images.zip` or `aw-man image.png` and view the images.
 Also works non-recursively on directories of images.
 Push `U` to switch to viewing an upscaled version of the images.

 The manga mode (`-manga`, `-m` or the `M` shortcut) causes it to treat the directory containing the archive as it if contains a series of volumes or chapters of manga.
 The next chapter or volume should follow after the last page of the current archive.
 Supports the directory structure produced by [manga-syncer](https://github.com/awused/manga-syncer) but should work with any archives that sort sensibly.